-There are other differences between the procedures, and the only way to know for certain which factors are responsible for the discrepant results would be to begin with a direct replication, an exact reproduction of the orginal procedures, and thereafter change one variable at a time.
+There are other differences between the procedures, and the only way to know for certain which factors are responsible for the discrepant results would be to begin with a direct replication, an exact reproduction of the original procedures, and thereafter change one variable at a time.
 We chose instead to conduct a systematic replication (Sidman, 1960), in which some, but not all, of the orginal procedures are reproduced.
 Systematic replications are useful in assessing the generality of a finding, and this fit with our broader objectives of providing a more thorough characterization of preference and sharing.
 We sought not only to replicate but to extend, to assess the generality of the findings by exploring behavior across a range of conditions, including but not limited to, those of the original study.
-Indeed, sampling independent variables at multiple points on a function puts replication efforts into a broader context, changing the focus from binary questions with yes-no answers (e.g., Do rats value social release over food?
+In particular, the lack of adequate control conditions leaves the original study open to multiple interpretations.
+Sampling independent variables under varying conditions puts replication efforts into a broader context, changing the focus from binary questions with yes-no answers (e.g., Do rats value social release over food?
 Do rats share food with another rat?) toward conditional questions (e.g., Under what conditions is social release favored over food, and vice versa?
 Under what conditions does sharing occur?).
-Viewed in this way, the Ben-Ami Bartal et al. findings are not so much incorrect as they are incomplete; they are part of more general relationships between preference and sharing and the variables of which they are a function.
+Viewed in this way, Ben-Ami Bartal and colleagues are not so much incorrect as they are interpreting incomplete evidence; their results are part of more general relationships between preference and sharing and the variables of which they are a function.